HRA vs. HSA: Which Plan Is Right for You

 Bottom Line

 HSA offers you permanent ownership with up to $4,300 individual or $8,550 family contributions in 2025, plus investment growth and job portability.
-Your employer-funded HRA provides immediate expense coverage without personal contributions but typically ends when you leave.
+Your employer-funded HRA provides immediate expense coverage without personal contributions but ends when you leave.
 Choose based on your employment stability, medical expenses and long-term savings goals.

 Is HSA the same as HRA?